Firstyear/prd-blog/blog_source/pages/nss_and_openssl_command_reference.rst

 Check validity of a certificate
 -------------------------------

 Test the new cert for validity as an SSL server.
 This assumes the CA cert is in the DB.
-(Else you need openssl or to import it)
+(Else you need openssl or to import it).
+The second example is validating a user certificate.

 ::

     certutil -V -d . -n Test-Cert -u V

+    certutil -V -d . -n usercert -u C

 ::